 Covid-19: reduction in investment returns

-The COVID-19 pandemic has greatly increased pressure on retirees who are seeing their retirement incomes substantially decreased due to the significant reduction in investment returns especially substantially lower interest and dividend yields.
+The COVID-19 pandemic has greatly increased pressure on retirees who are seeing their retirement savings substantially decreased due to the significant reduction in investment returns especially substantially lower interest and dividend yields.

-The self-funded retiree cohort has not benefited from many recent government assistance programmes including the JobKeeper and JobSeeker, so allowing them to top up their SMSF using their own resources is one measure that can be delivered without impacting the Budget.
+The self-funded retiree cohort has not benefited from many recent government assistance programmes including the JobKeeper and JobSeeker, so allowing them to make voluntary contributions to their SMSF using their own resources is one measure that can be delivered without impacting the Federal Budget.
 In fact, the DomaCom Senior Equity Release should benefit the community as it can increase retirement incomes which can increase spending.

-The ability for retirees to help themselves by modifying their personal balance sheets and moving some of their financial resources tied up in their home to their super will enable them to enjoy a better retirement.
+The ability for retirees to help their financial situation by modifying their personal balance sheets and moving some of their financial resources tied up in their home to their super will enable them to enjoy a better retirement.

 For property investors, DomaCom’s Senior Equity Release delivers 3% income plus capital growth and may suit SMSF’s in accumulation mode as well as institutions seeking reliable long-term income and growth with no tenancy risk.

-Whilst appropriate financial and investment advice should always be obtained it is an ASIC requirement that Seniors considering the DomaCom Senior Equity Release speak to a licensed financial adviser who is accredited by DomaCom to advise on the Senior Equity Release product.
+Whilst professional investment and advice should always be obtained it is an ASIC requirement that Seniors considering the DomaCom Senior Equity Release speak to a licensed financial adviser who is accredited by DomaCom to advise on the Senior Equity Release product.

 Seniors and property investors can get further information on Senior Equity Release (SER) and access the SER calculator.